 Fighting the Ticket

 If you decide to fight the speeding ticket, it could end in greater reward.
-But, there is also more risk than simply paying the ticket.
-If you win your case, you won’t have to pay the fine.
-Many would consider this a positive outcome.
+If you win your case, you won’t have to pay the fine, so you will be able to save money.

-However, if you take your case to court, you can’t plead nolo contendere.
+Keep in mind that if you take your case to court, you can’t plead nolo contendere.
 This means that a judge can deem you guilty of speeding.
-If this is the case, you will have to pay the fine and you will have points taken off of your license by the Department of Motor Vehicles.
-For this reason, you should only consider going to court if you are fairly sure that you can prove your innocence.
+If this is the case, you will have to pay the fine and you could have points taken off of your license by the Department of Motor Vehicles.
+For this reason, you should only go to court if you have a motor vehicle violations attorney to argue on your behalf.
+The attorneys who handle speeding tickets at our office have relationships with courthouses throughout the state.
+We know the judges, court clerks, and lawyers at these courthouses.
+This means that when we go to court on your behalf, we can use our relationships to your advantage.
+In many cases, we can work with the judges and lawyers to establish a positive outcome for you.
 To determine your chances of winning the case, you should contact our office.
 We can review your situation and help you determine the best option for you.

 Deciding to fight a speeding ticket is a personal decision and it will depend on your situation.
-If you need assistance deciding what to do, you can contact an attorney at our firm.
-We deal with motor vehicle cases every day, and we know the ins and outs of the courts in Connecticut.
-We can help you make the best decision for your situation.
-Contact our office at 203-925-9200 for more information.
+If you need assistance deciding what to do, you can contact an attorney.
+An attorney can give you more information and answer your questions about your situation.